Fire Extinguisher

 Most people don't realize:

 That last one?
-Which means hardest to accept.
+Hardest to accept.
 But firefighters will tell you: no possession is worth your lungs.
 Or your life.

 How It Works — The PASS Method